 In short, CBD may be able to help treat wrinkles, but more importantly, it could keep them from happening in the first place.

 On top of all of these benefits, CBD soothes sensitive skin to such a degree that it could be included alongside more irritable ingredients to nullify their less pleasant effects while also enhancing the desired ones.
 Studies on these effects are still on-going.

 Types of CBD Oil Products

 CBD comes in many varieties.
-Some are ingestible, such as candies, pills or tinctures.
+Some can be ingested, such as candies, pills, or tinctures.
 There are many CBD topicals that can be used for skin care as well.
-These include lotions, creams, balms and hand salves.
+These include lotions, creams, balms, and hand salves.
 Each comes with its own uses and has differing composition.

-Facial oils: Facial oil easily lends itself to the addition of CBD oil.
-It can help moisturize skin, as well as reduce inflammation and redness.
+- Facial oils: Facial oil easily lends itself to the addition of CBD oil.
+It can help moisturize the skin, as well as reduce inflammation and redness.

 Potential Side Effects

-Some people experience relatively minor side effects with CBD use.
+With that said, some people do still experience minor side effects with CBD use.
 These may include: